+No matter how often or how effectively your company conducts performance reviews, one thing is always guaranteed; humans conduct them and humans are prone to errors and performance review bias.
 Performance reviews are a powerful tool when it comes to employee development and strengthening professional relationships.
 They are especially useful when used as part of a regular feedback cycle; usually consisting of regular 1:1’s, goal setting using OKR’s and giving feedback through praise or regular surveys all of which Frankli streamlines for companies.
-No matter how often or how effectively your company conducts performance reviews however, one thing is always guaranteed; humans conduct them and humans are prone to errors and biases.
+Bias in Performance reviews in something we come across regularly.
 Whether it be a recency or tendency bias or any in between, here are some of the most common mistakes managers can make when conducting their performance reviews and some tips on how to avoid them.

 The Horns Vs Halo Effect

-This is when a manager casts judgement on an employee based on one good or bad thing about them, ignoring the fact they are a multifaceted person.
+This form of bias in performance reviews is when a manager casts judgement on an employee based on one good or bad thing about them, ignoring the fact they are a multifaceted person.
 For example, if a manager focuses on an employees sense of humour but ignores their poor time management skills, they are falling victim to this effect.
-An easy way to ensure you nip this one in the bud is to focus on tangible outcomes instead of on the employee’s personality.
+An easy way to ensure you nip this one in the bud and prevent bias of this nature in Performance reviews is to focus on tangible outcomes instead of on the employee's personality.
 One way to do this is by focusing on an employees ability to meet goals and communicate rather than their witty comments.

 Central Tendency Bias

-Finally, there is confirmation bias, and this can be a massive hindrance on performance reviews.
+Finally, there is confirmation bias, and this bias in performance reviews can be a massive hindrance on the overall process and outcome.
 This is when a manager has a preconceived notion of an employee and looks for reasons to confirm their belief.
+As biases in Performance reviews go, we see this one a lot.
 This results in a skewed and biased performance review system that rewards and demotivates the wrong people.
 To combat this, managers should focus on what the employees have achieved and carried out in their work as well as hold regular 1:1s.
 Having these interactions means the manager has a well-rounded view of their employees, minimising bias and unfairness based on irregular meetings.

-Performance reviews are a handy people management tool that can not only benefit the company but the company’s people but if biases are allowed to seep in, performance reviews become inaccurate and a waste of time.
-If you would like to know how Frankli can help your business in the area, get in touch with us today.
+Performance reviews are a handy people management tool that can not only benefit the company but the company's people but if biases are allowed to seep in, performance reviews become inaccurate and a waste of time.
+If you would like to know how Frankli can help your business in the area of identifying bias in Performance reviews, get in touch with us today.